dbmi-bgm/cgap-pipeline-SV-germline/docs/sv-part3.rst

 Genelist
 ---------

-The genelist step uses ``granite geneList`` to clean VEP annotations for transcripts that are not mapping to any gene of interest.
+The genelist step uses ``granite geneList`` to clean VEP annotations for transcripts that are not mapping to any gene of interest (not present on the CGAP Portal).
 This step does not remove any variants, but only modifies the VEP annotation.

 Whitelist
 ---------

 The whitelist steps use ``granite whiteList`` to filter-in exonic and functionally relevant variant based on VEP annotations.
 This step removes a large number of SVs from the initial call set.

 Blacklist
 ---------

 The blacklist step uses ``granite blackList`` to filter-out common variants based on gnomAD SV population allele frequency (AF <= 0.01 retained).
 Variants without gnomAD SV annotations are also retained.

 SV Type Selection
 -----------------

 This step uses ``SV_type_selector.py`` (https://github.com/dbmi-bgm/cgap-annotations) to filter out unwanted SV types.
 Currently only DEL and DUP are retained.

 Output
 ------